 1. Name

 Address

-Phones: (Home) (Work)
+Phones:(Work) (Home)

+(VVOIK)

 2. Name

 Address

+(Home)

-Phones: (Home) (Work)
+(Work)

 3. Name

 Address

-Phones: (Home) (Work)
+Phones: (Home)

+(Work)

-my ap do not contac artment for an extended per agree to take care of my a ave agreed to take care of my assistance animal eriod of time.
-I agree that, if the above individu assistance animal, the Housing Authority of the nel to care for my assistance animal and that I v als cannot be contacted or City of Pittsburgh may
+The above named individuals have agreed to take care of absent from my apartment for an extended period of time cannot be contacted or do not agree to take care of my a Authority of the City of Pittsburgh may contact an animal assistance animal and that I will be responsible for all charges. ne.
+I agree that, if the above individuals assistance animal, the Housing Il shelter or kennel to care for my

+Owner -- Date

 Owner Date

+HOUSING AUTHORITY OF THE CITY Y OF PITTSBURGH

-ASSISTANCE ANIMAL REGISTRATION FORM
+ASSISTANCE ANIMAL REGISTR ATION FORM

-As of this date, II , of apartment , am
+As of this date,, am requesting registration

-requesting registration ssistance animal, a
+animal, a, named

-My assistance animal Phone: at (company),
+My assistance animal's veterinarian is(company), Phone:

-VETERINARIAN TO O FILL OUT THE FOLL OWING:
+VETERINARIAN TO FILL OUT THE FOLLOWING:

-he following inoculations, •
+This animal has had the following inoculations, as require ed:

+These inoculations are effective until \\\\\\.

-I am certifying that the is animal is in good health.
+I am certifying that this animal is in good h realth.

-Veter rinarian's Signature
+Veterinarian's Signature

 Date

-that I have an applicable licen (Copy attack • 1
+· certify that I have an applicable license for this type of (Copy attached)

-nal owner, I also have read sistance Animal Responsib the Assistance Animal Policy oility Card is attached. and agree to abide by that
+As the assistance animal owner, I also hav abide by that Policy.
+My signed Assistance e read the Assistance Animal Policy and agree to Animal Responsibility Card is attached.

 Signature Date

-All in order, approv ed by for HACP on
+All in order, approved by for HACP on

-Housing Authority of the City of Pittsburgh Department of Property Management 200 Ross Street, 6th Floor Pittsburgh, PA 15219 412-456-5075 Fax 412-456-5259
+Housing Authority of the City of Pittsburgh Department of Property Management 200 Ross Street, 6th

+Floor Pittsburgh, PA

+15219 5259 412-456-5075 Fax 412-456-